 5. Start on the left side (looking from the back of the unit).
 As you insert the card to disengage the latch, squeeze the top of the bezel, that will help take pressure off of the latch and enable it to open easier.
 As the bezel releases, pull the bezel away from the rear housing.
 Note: If the bezel won't open, try cutting the card lengthwise into 3/4 inch or 1.5 cm strips.
-Insert the card again, aimed straight up, and try again.
+Insert the card on a 45° angle, aimed toward the outer corner, and try again.